If Not – Figure Out How To Protect Your Blog Legally

 - And much more

-The disclaimer that provides your users with certain apps and strategies or programs that helps them to earn money.
+The disclaimer provides your users with certain apps and strategies or programs that helps them to earn money.
 This states that the income is not promised i.e. not guaranteed and the user must have the knows and hows – the requisite knowledge.

 Your website may contain some sponsored posts or ads.
 You give access or allow a third party to sponsor or advertise their posts.
 For which you need certain terms and conditions.